pvcraven/web-development-class/source/assignments/basic_html/basic_html.rst

 form on Scholar for assignment 1.
 This will require you to complete Assignment 2.

 * Make sure you submit your files, and your files only.
+* Make your your files are identified by a comment.
 * Make sure you submit any images that go with your files.
 * Make sure to add descriptive comments when submitting.
 (You can't edit them later, so make sure you get them right the first time.)